R.E.

 The UK has a rich and diverse heritage and in an era of globalisation and an increasingly interdependent world it’s vital that our students are able to reflect and nurture a crucial part of their culture and identity.
 We know that religion is an important area for many of our families and adds to the rich diversity of our community that we celebrate.
 We believe that religious education promotes critical thinking which will enable the children to question, evaluate and make their own judgements in later life.

-I am one of the Religious Education leaders here at Hillbrook as well as being Head of Year 2 and a class based teacher.
+I am the Religious Education leader at Hillbrook as well and a Class based Teacher.
 I studied Philosophy and Ethics and think that asking questions in order to better understand someone else’s life is essential to happy, healthy communities.

 I am passionate about giving children the tools to grow as valued members of our community, who understand and listen to others, responding thoughtfully and respectfully.
 I am proud that Hillbrook’s Religious Education teaches children to value themselves and the communities within which they live.